 Durability: Both types will last about the same amount of time (which is a very long time).
 Yes, the soft coating might tear and get nasty over time.
 But when it gets too bad you just take it off and guess what you’re left with?
 Yup, a cast iron kettlebell.
 It’ll still be perfectly usable.
 (It might be slightly lighter though.)

-Looks (personal): Some people like the look of a hard finish, other’s prefer vinyl.
+Looks (personal): Some people like the look of a hard finish, others prefer vinyl.
 Looks are personal.
-I’m personally a fan of a matte powder coated finish.
-Matte powder coat is nice because It feels nice to touch and looks good.
+I’m personally a fan of a matte powder-coated finish.
+A matte powder coat is nice because It feels nice to touch and looks good.

 As you can see, the most important things about kettlebells are still the same between the two types.
 If you take one kettlebell of each type and use them in the same way, they’re going to be just as effective in your workout.
 So in that regard, the difference isn’t going to be very big.

 What’s the best type of kettlebell for you?

 So what’s best for you?
 That depends on how important the pros and cons listed above are.

 For most people who buy kettlebells to use at home, it will come down to one important thing; do you want to put down something that protects the floor every time you use the kettlebells?
 This can be a yoga mat, floor mat, etc. Anything you can put it down on safely will do the trick.
 Even a piece of cardboard will work in a pinch.
 However, it’s easier to get a kettlebell with a soft coating.

 The soft coating will basically take over the work of the rubber mat which makes it much easier, quieter, and more comfortable to do a quick workout in any spot you like.